 People with epilepsy and depression may benefit from a combination of therapy and antidepressants.
 Some newer antidepressants are even associated with increased seizure control

 Along with therapy and medication, doing things you enjoy, eating well, exercising, and avoiding alcohol and non-prescription drugs can help improve your mood.

 The information in this page was adapted from the Spark sheets “Epilepsy and Anxiety” (2017) and “Epilepsy and Depression” (2015).
-Download a pdf version of Epilepsy and Depression here.
-A pdf of Epilepsy and Anxiety will be available by Fall 2017.
+Download a pdf version of Epilepsy and Depression here or Epilepsy and Anxiety here.